 The bill phases out section 14(c) of the Fair Labor Standards Act of 1938, which enables employers to apply for certificates to pay individuals with disabilities a subminimum wage.
-This bill provides an approximately 5-year phase out of subminimum wages with gradual increases to reach the federal minimum wage that begin 6 months after enactment and in each successive year until wage equals the minimum wage.
+This bill provides an approximately 5-year phase out of subminimum wages with gradual increases to reach the federal minimum wage that begin 3 months after enactment and in each successive year until wage equals the minimum wage.
 As subminimum wages vary based on geographic location and productivity, employers must gradually increase wages from 60 percent of the minimum wage beginning 6 months after enactment of the Act and up to the full minimum wage beginning 4 years after the first increase.

-Transformation Bill Schedule Raise the Wage Act (H.R.
-603) Minimum Wage Levels 14(C) if Raise the Wage Act is EnactedPasses 14(c) Phase out under a \$7.25 minimum wage 60 percent of the wage upon the effective date \$9.50per hr. \$5.70 per hr. \$4.35 per hr.
-70 percent of the wage 1 year after the effective date \$11.00 per hr. \$7.70 per hr. \$5.08 per hr.
-80 percent 2 years after the effective date of the wage in year 3 \$12.50 per hr. \$10.00 per hr. \$5.80 per hr.
-90 percent 3 years after the effective date \$14.00 per hr. \$12.60 per hr. \$6.53 per hr.
-100 percent 4 years after the effective date \$15.00 per hr. \$15.00 per hr \$7.25 per hr.
+Transformation Bill Schedule 14(c) Phase out under a \$7.25 minimum wage 60 percent of the wage upon the effective date \$4.35 per hr.
+70 percent of the wage 1 year after the effective date \$5.08 per hr.
+80 percent 2 years after the effective date of the wage in year 3 \$5.80 per hr.
+90 percent 3 years after the effective date \$6.53 per hr.
+100 percent 4 years after the effective date \$7.25 per hr.